lidofinance/terra-docs/docs/contracts/airdrop-registry.md

 }
 ```

 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `airdrop_token` | String | Ticker of airdrop token |

 ### `FabricateMIRClaim`

 Fabricates a message to claim MIR airdrop.
-Can only be issued by [Hub](hub).
+Can only be issued by the [Hub](hub).

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]